 One of the most commonly used traditional pillows is a polyester filled pillow.
 If you don’t know what your pillow is made out of, you most likely have a polyester filled pillow.
 To be sure, you can check the law label tag.
-If you are someone who loves a traditional polyester filled pillow then a good fit for you would be a rolled and carded wool pillow.
-Rolled and carded wool feels very similar to polyester and comes in variety of different thicknesses and firmnesses.
+If you are someone who loves a traditional polyester filled pillow then a good fit for you would be an organic wool pillow.
+Rolled and carded wool feels very similar to polyester and comes in a variety of different thicknesses and firmnesses.
 We carry a good variety of organic carded wool pillows: Sachi Organics Wool Pillow, Sleep and Beyond Organic Merino Wool Pillow, OMI Organic Carded Wool Pillow, and Sleepy Sheep Natural Wool Pillow.

-A person who likes the feel of a down pillow might like a kapok pillow.
+A person who likes the soft and fluffy feel of a down pillow might like a kapok pillow.
 Kapok is a fiber grown in a seed pod from a tree.
 Kapok fiber is very light, soft, and has a very fluffy feeling.
 It feels wonderful; however kapok can compress over time and lose some of the fluffiness.
 We carry kapok pillows which have a zipper so you can add or remove the kapok for a customized fill: Sachi Organics Kapok Pillow and Savvy Rest Organic Kapok Pillow.